DeepRegNet/DeepReg/docs/source/docs/configuration.md

   method: "ddf" # One of ddf, dvf, conditional
 ```

-### Name - required
+### Backbone - required

-The `name` section defines the backbone network for the registration.
-This section has
-several subsections.
-The `num_channel_initial` argumnt is global to all backbone
-methods, and there are specific arguments for some of the backbones to define their
-implementation.

-#### Global parameters for train

-The `name` is used to define the network.
-It should be string type, one of "unet",
+The `backbone` subsection is used to define the network, with all the network specific
+arguments under the same indent.
+The first argument should be the argument `name`, which
-"local" or "global", to define a UNet, LocalNet or GlobalNet backbone, respectively.
+should be string type, one of "unet", "local" or "global", to define a UNet, LocalNet or
-With Registry functionalities, you can also define your own networks to pass to DeepReg
+GlobalNet backbone, respectively.
+With Registry functionalities, you can also define
-train via config.
+your own networks to pass to DeepReg train via config.

 The `num_channel_initial` is used to define the number of initial channels for the
 network, and should be int type.